suu990901/MaskMoE/README.md

 # MaskMoE
-Code for paper [MaskMoE: Boosting Token-Level Learning via Routing Mask in Mixture-of-Experts]
+The official code for the paper "MaskMoE: Boosting Token-Level Learning via Routing Mask in Mixture-of-Experts".
+Code will be availabel soon.
+Stay tuned.